netdata/netdata/packaging/installer/methods/manual.md

     process using those files.
 This option conflicts with the `--stable-channel` option.
 If you set this _and_ `--stable-channel`, Netdata will use the local files.

-### Claim node to Netdata Cloud during installation
+### Connect node to Netdata Cloud during installation

-Unlike the [`kickstart.sh`](/packaging/installer/methods/kickstart.md) or [`kickstart-static64.sh`](/packaging/installer/methods/kickstart-64.md) methods, the `netdata-installer.sh` script does not allow you to automatically [claim](/claim/README.md) your node to Netdata Cloud immediately after installation.
+Unlike the [`kickstart.sh`](/packaging/installer/methods/kickstart.md) or [`kickstart-static64.sh`](/packaging/installer/methods/kickstart-64.md) methods, the `netdata-installer.sh` script does not allow you to automatically [connect](/claim/README.md) your node to Netdata Cloud immediately after installation.

-See the [claiming](/claim/README.md) doc for details on claiming a node with a manual installation of Netdata.
+See the [connect to cloud](/claim/README.md) doc for details on connecting a node with a manual installation of Netdata.

 ### 'nonrepresentable section on output' errors